Obtenez 3 recommandations concrètes pour votre site e-commerce

 Add secondary pages or sections according to your needs: news, blog, job offers, FAQ, etc. What’s important is that everything is easy to understand and accessible in 1-2 clicks maximum from the home page.

-3. Gather and optimize your content A site without content is like an empty shop window.
-You need to plan ahead:
+A site without content is like an empty shop window.
+You have to plan ahead:

 • Texts (that speak to your customers, not just about you)